Lego Voyagers

-Lego Voyagers is a puzzle-platform video game developed by Light Brick Studios and published by Annapurna Interactive.
+Lego Voyagers is a puzzle-platform video game developed by Light Brick Studio and published by Annapurna Interactive.
 It is a cooperative multiplayer video game in which two players, each assuming control of a Lego brick, must work together to progress.
 The game was released on September 15, 2025 for Windows PC, Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5 and Xbox Series X and Series S and was well received by critics.

 Gameplay

 Lego Voyagers is a puzzle-platformer game which supports both local and online cooperative multiplayer.
 Each player assumes control of a 1x1 Lego brick who must embark on a journey to rescue an abandoned spaceship.
 The two characters (nicknamed Red and Blue) can roll around and jump.
 They can also attach themselves to other Lego pieces, and rotate themselves on top of it.
 The main gameplay loop revolves around two players working together to build items, solve environmental puzzles, and cross gaps and platforms.
 Occasionally, both Red and Blue can combine together alongside other Lego pieces, forcing both players to move the whole structure at the same time.
 While the game is largely a wordless adventure, a Lego brick can "sing" to draw their partner's attention.